alecrimi/multi-link/README.md

 The script also plot an occurence histogram for the relevant fatures To save the features as Trackvis files, I added the scripts from John Colby (johncolby@ucla.edu) trk_write_new.m and other external files are in the folder lib

+The atlasless script to generate connectivity maps from a fixed grid is in the folder atlasless_connectivity

+The unprocessd DTI mice data are in the folder atlasless_connectivity/dti_res_orig